ja0nz/bachelorarbeit/paper.md

 In an non-deterministic runtime environment, encapsulation and modularization is a typical pattern to make complexity manageable and accommodate future uncertainty.[@Baldwin2006, p.1] Since years the average JS payload is steadily rising which can be interpreted as a trend towards more dynamic websites.
 The demands to the browser platform changed from a static page renderer to a **dynamic UI machine** without changing the underlying architecture significantly.
 Under the current situation only additional layers of abstraction can wrestle complexity.

 In the recent years many **frameworks**, libraries and methodologies approached the global nature of the DOM by scoping assets and design rules into maintainable components.
 While the DOM can't be scoped, JS can.
 Many frameworks, like ReactJS, AngularJS or VueJS just to name a few, ditched the old rule of separated HTML, CSS and JS in favor of an additional layer of abstracted JS components (containing content, markup and styling).
 Quiet often those frameworks mimic a MVC pattern on top of the browser engine which is a reasonable simple design pattern to build graphical user interfaces.
-While frameworks are a valid approach to build scalable web applications they remain highly opinionated, embody inherent complexity themselves and can change and break over time.
-Another downside is code inflation which is a crucial point for performance and third-party libraries are no exception on that.
-A standardized way for creating complex UI interfaces painlessly requires new build-in browser capabilities.
+While frameworks are a valid approach for building scalable web applications they remain highly opinionated, embody inherent complexity themselves and can change and break over time.
+Another downside is code inflation which is a crucial point for performance.
+All of those bottlenecks in the web demand for a new standardized way for creating and evolving complex  web services.

-In the year 2013 thinkers, creators and browser vendors joined together to propose *The Extensible Web Manifesto*.[^manifest] The claim of the manifesto was to enhance the current web platforms with new low-level capabilities.
-Those features should empower creators of the web to write more declarative code and therefore overcome known bottlenecks and artificial abstractions.
+In the year 2013 thinkers, creators and browser vendors joined together to propose *The Extensible Web Manifesto*.[^manifest] The manifestos claim was to enhance the current web platforms with new low-level capabilities.
+Those features should empower creators of the web to write more declarative code and abandon known problems and artificial abstractions.
 Four years later, the enhancement of JavaScript leapfrogged and many new low-level APIs brought to life.
 With this new APIs at hand a vivid web developer can create robust websites with less code and less additional libraries.
 This paper is an approach to unfold these **browsernative** technologies to create overall simple and resilient **microservices** for the browser

 [^manifest]: [The Extensible Web Manifesto](https://extensiblewebmanifesto.org/)
 [^http]: [HTTPArchive Trends](http://httparchive.org/trends.php)